Filter by Category:

 For example, show strong lab report on a lab from a previous unit before students write a lab report for this unit.
 Reveal a well-written description of the classroom before having students write a description of their own bedrooms.
 Reveal a strong persuasive letter to the principal before assigning students to write persuasive letters to their parents.

 Authentic writing samples help teachers show what good writing looks like.
 Mentor text can also be passages from textbooks or excerpts from literature.
 However, some students are turned off by the perfection of published works; it seems too unattainable in their minds.
 It’s nice to balance published samples with actual student writings you’ve collected and saved.
 Students are motivated by writings done by someone of a similar age.
 They especially like seeing that writing in the student’s original handwriting.
 It seems much more real.

-A second option is to surf the Internet a little.
-You’ll find some of my favorite websites for free writing samples in our Idea Library.
-You could also do a key word search for others by using our search box at the top of the page.
+A second option is to surf the internet a little.
+You’ll find some of Kristina Smekens’s favorite websites for free writing samples in our Learning Center.
+You could also do a keyword search for others by using our search box at the top of the page.
 (Use terms like student writing samples, benchmark writing, exemplar papers, and student models.)

 The notion of an anchor paper is that the observer can learn from it.
 It anchors understanding and expectation.
 Although all anchor papers aren’t only revealed for their strengths (sometimes we reveal weak writings to point out what we don’t want), the point is not to revise or edit this anonymous writing.
 Anchor papers aren’t used as samples to “fix” or make better.
 They are a means of mentor text.